eliassun/ipsec/README.md

 https://eliassun.github.io/vpc-edge/index.html is the manual to operate the server.

 https://www.voipeye.com/get_saml_token is the link to generate the SAML token.
-The SAML demo account is username: elias@voipeye.com  password: Test!123
+If you need an account for the testing of SAML account, please send email to eliassun@gmail.com.

 IPSec remotevpn is turned on for the VPN server www.voipeye.com, but the OpenVPN is turned off.
 If it needs the OpenVPN, please send the request to the email eliassun@gmail.com.